-Due to the high rank, the running time of the DLRA scheme compared with the full solver is slightly increased.
+Due to the high rank, the computational benefits of the DLRA scheme are diminished compared to the previous test case.
+It reduces by a factor of approximately $1.5$ from $1220$ seconds to $845$ seconds.
 This example illustrates the relation between the choice of $\sigma$ and the low-rank structure of the solution.
 It is expected that for larger values of $\sigma$ the solution becomes low-rank and hence the computational benefits of the DLRA scheme are enhanced.